k2-fsa/icefall/egs/librispeech/ASR/tiny_transducer_ctc/README.md

-# Introduction
+## Introduction

 This recipe is intended for streaming ASR on very low cost devices, with model parameters in the range of 1-2M.
 It uses a small convolutional net as the encoder.
 It is trained with combined transducer and CTC losses, and supports both phone and BPE lexicons.
-For transducer model with phone lexicon, the encoder output can be decoded by a method with LG, but the results were bad.
+For phone lexicon, you can do transducer decoding using a method with LG, but the results were bad.

-The encoder consists of 2 subsampling layers followed by a stack of Conv1d-batchnorm-activation-causal_squeeze_excite blocks, with optional skip add.
+The encoder consists of 2 subsampling layers followed by a stack of Conv1d-batchnorm-activation-causal_squeeze_excite blocks, with optional skip connections.
 To reduce latency (at the cost of slightly higher WER), half of the blocks use causal convolution.

 A few remarks & observations: